huggingface/blog/mnist-adversarial.md

 ### Interacting with your model

-Now that you have your model, you need a way for users to interact with it: specifically you want them to be able to draw a number and see the model's prediction.
+Now that you have your model, you need a way for users to interact with it: specifically you want them to be able to draw a number (on the white background) and see the model's prediction.
 You can do all that with [🤗 Spaces](https://huggingface.co/spaces).

 Below is a simple Space to interact with the `MNIST_Model` which I trained up till 98% accuracy on the test set.
 You draw a number and see the model's prediction.
 The Space is [here](https://huggingface.co/spaces/chrisjay/simple-mnist-classification).
 Try to fool this model😁.
 Use your funniest handwriting; write on the sides of the canvas; go wild!